chetankumar9903/chetankumar9903/README.md

 - 👨‍💻 Specialize in MERN Stack Development.
 - 👯 Contributing to open-source projects for a brighter future
 - 💬 Interested in discussing the fusion of Technology
-- 🔭 Currently immersed in a MERN project
+- 🔭 Currently immersed in learning new technology : Spring Boot
 - 📫 Feel free to reach out to me at   kumarchetan10458@gmail.com

 - 🚀 Here is my Portfolio :